Khvorzan

-Khvorzan (خورزن, also Romanized as Khūrzan; also known as Khorzan, Khūr Zand, Khuwarzah, Khvārzeh, and Khvorzand) is a village in Ashna Khvor Rural District, in the Central District of Khomeyn County, Markazi Province, Iran.
-At the 2006 census, its population was 48, in 9 families.
+Khvorzan (خورزن) (Note: Also romanized as Khūrzan; also known as Khorzan, Khūr Zand, Khuwarzah, Khvārzeh, and Khvorzand) is a village in Ashna Khvor Rural District of the Central District in Khomeyn County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 48 in nine households.
+The following census in 2011 counted 24 people in eight households.
+The 2016 census measured the population of the village as 17 people in seven households.